ESGit3/APCSFinal/README.md

 Mines are placed, mines can be flagged, and when mine is clicked, all mines are revealed Game end variable is made
 Goals for next update: adjacent tile numbers

+More updates:
+adjacent tile numbers made

+goals: when clicking on a tile with (0), do a recursive function to clear all 0s adjacent to that 0